digiKam

 With this release, digiKam include a lots of bugs fixes and new features introduced to last Coding Sprint from Genoa.
 You can read a resume of this event to dot KDE web page.
 Thanks again to KDE-ev to sponsorship digiKam team...

-digiKam include now a progress manager to control all paralelized process done in background.
+digiKam include now a progress manager to control all parallelized process done in background.
+This progress manager is also able to follow processing from Kipi-plugins.

 Read more →